Modern Application of an Ancient Healing Therapy

 During acupuncture treatment, an acupuncturist inserts very fine, sterile needles into specific points of the body to unblock the flow of energy through the body.
 The practice began more than 2,500 years ago in China.
 Today, it is one of the most common medical procedures in the world.

-Affinity Health System offers acupuncture treatment in Northeast Wisconsin through the Mary Kimball Anhaltzer Center for Integrative Medicine in Oshkosh, and Affinity Medical Group clinics at Mercy Oakwood and Greenville.
+Affinity Health System offers acupuncture treatment in Northeast Wisconsin through the Mary Kimball Anhaltzer Center for Integrative Medicine in Oshkosh, and the Affinity Medical Group clinic in Greenville.

 Uses for Acupuncture

 Acupuncture is used to treat several health concerns, including:

 - Chronic pain such as: